nejyeah/DeepPicker-python/README.md

 Type 2: it is for multi-molecules and trained with a cross-molecule manner .
 Load the training data from numpy data struct files.
 This is the only way to train a cross-molecule model.

 Type 3: Load the training data from the relion `.star` file.
-The `.star` should contains all the training positive samples.
+The `.star` should contain all the training positive samples.
 It can be a `classification2D.star` or `classification3D.star` file.
 The program will extract all the particles in the `.star` file as the positive training samples to train a CNN model.

 Type 4: Load the training data from pre-picked results.
 It is used for iteration training.
 This way is very tricky.